scholarly and technical writings on various topics

 The identity of an org should be guarded not just by an assertion about its current key, but by a cryptographic commitment to the next key (the one the owner will rotate to next).
 The next key is then managed in a different place, with independent protections.
 Such a scheme is called prerotation, and it drastically improves security, because even if a hacker can abuse a current key, they can’t rotate to new keys and take permanent control without accomplishing a second hack somewhere else.
 The identity owner thus has a failsafe that they can use to take control back.

 Prerotation isn’t just a recovery issue.
 Without prerotation, certificate rotation produces anemic cryptographic proof of continuity of control by the certificate holder.
-We must trust the assertion of the CA that the old cert holder and the new cert holder are the same party.
+Without evidence, we must trust the assertion of the CA that the old cert holder and the new cert holder are the same party.

 An X509 extension could be designed for prerotation, perhaps using Certificate Transparency.
 However, such a mechanism would need to be developed, standardized, and adopted before it is accurate to claim it as a cert feature.
 Cert technology in its general deployment doesn’t support this crucial feature.